-Transfer Pricing Economists for Development (TPED) is a Paris-based Think-Tank aiming to promote business economics knowledge-sharing in transfer pricing as an enabler of development of emerging economies and developing countries.
+Transfer Pricing Economists for Development (TPED) is a Paris-based Non-Profit Organization aiming to promote business economics knowledge-sharing in transfer pricing, notably in emerging and developing countries.

 Embrace the social responsibility of transfer pricing economists